gypsydiver/boxes/hackthebox/01-busqueda/writeup.md

 we also see notice the `gitea.searcher.htb` subdomain

 so we add it to our hosts file for a later visit

 `sudo echo "10.129.228.217 gitea.searcher.htb" >> /etc/hosts`

 python3 is installed on the box so we spawn a pseudo terminal to upgrade our reverse shell `python3 -c 'import pty; pty.spawn("/bin/bash")'`

-as part of our priviledge escalation heuristic we run `sudo -l` to check for superuser privileges, when asked for svc's password we try with cody's which we found earlier
+as part of our privilege escalation heuristic we run `sudo -l` to check for superuser privileges, when asked for svc's password we try with cody's which we found earlier

 ```
 svc@busqueda:/var/www/app$ python3 -c 'import pty; pty.spawn("/bin/bash")'
-python3 -c 'import pty; pty.spawn("/bin/bash")'
 svc@busqueda:/var/www/app$ sudo -l
-sudo -l
 [sudo] password for svc: jh1usoih2bkjaspwe92

 Matching Defaults entries for svc on busqueda: